ahmadhassan44/MentSync/README.md

 ### Communications
 * **CHAT**: Users can engage in real-time chatting with other users.
 * **FORUMS**: Multiple users can be part of discussion forums bound to a particular technical topic.

+> [!IMPORTANT]
+> THIS REPOSITORY IS A TESTAMENT OF MY HARDWORK AND DEDICATION TOWARDS MOBILE APPLICATION DEVELOPMENT AS WELL AS OF MY GROWTH IN THE DOMAIN.
+MENTSYNC IS ONLY THE FIRST OF MANY MASTERPIECES TO COME!

+> [CAUTION]
+> COPYING OR ARTIFICIALIZING THE CODE IS STRICTLY PROHIBITED